 When I came back, she was standing with a glass of scotch in her hand.

 It is this moment, that briefest of interludes between Nicholas going into the bathroom to get it ready for her and coming back out, that seemed absolutely revolutionary to me about Fowles’s writing: the fact that he didn’t describe it.
-In fact, I had so anticipated an interior monologue, an assessing of the situation and this girl, or, at the very least, a few scenic details about what a bathroom in a small, London flat looked like, that when I encountered the subsequent line and discovered he had already returned to the room, I quite literally had to stop and reread the passage.
+In fact, I had so anticipated an interior monologue, an assessing of the situation and this young woman, or, at the very least, a few scenic details about what a bathroom in a small, London flat looked like, that when I encountered the subsequent line and discovered he had already returned to the room, I quite literally had to stop and reread the passage.
 I thought I’d glazed over and missed a scene.

 This might seem an over-weighted example.
 For many writers, the stylistic choice here would hardly warrant a shrug, let alone a stir.
 And certainly most would not, I am guessing, label it “revolutionary.”
-But for a writer like myself who was raised on—and subsequently modeled his own work after—that particular breed of fiction being written in the 1980s and 90s by predominately male writers, specifically ones who mirrored the interior landscapes of their characters in the external world, and whose narratives focused less on action and more on gesture, this moment was a revelation.
+But for a writer like myself who was raised on—and subsequently modeled his own work after—that particular breed of fiction being written in the 1980s and 90s, crafted by writers who mirrored the interior landscapes of their characters in the external world, and whose narratives focused less on action and more on gesture, this moment was a revelation.
 Because even though interiority was often absent from the narration in these types of stories (as it is here), and even though much of it was characterized stylistically as “spare” (as this passage might be described), the emotional atmosphere and undercurrents of feeling were still present.
 They were simply sublimated and transferred elsewhere, typically to the physical details of the story.
 Objects, in particular, would take on great weight and meaning, capturing, or standing in for, the interior struggles or interpretations of the characters.
 However, it was never a question of what those things stood for or how we were supposed to feel; as readers we were still unequivocally being guided by the writer’s careful hand.
 But this left us little more than passive witnesses, often observing the story from what felt like a great distance.
 Or silently, as if these characters lived in a natural history diorama behind glass.

 Yet despite their seemingly vast differences, both types of writing exhibit the same fundamental trait: a kind of micromanaging.
 One that is so specific in how it wants the audience to see and take meaning that it forgets the reader’s involvement.
 Specifically, the imaginative role the reader plays in bringing the work to life, imagining it, again and again, into being.